 NAMI is the National Alliance on Mental Illness, the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI advocates for access to services, treatment, supports and research and is steadfast in its commitment to raise awareness and build a community for hope for all of those in need.

 Bring Change 2 Mind is a national anti-stigma campaign aimed at removing misconceptions about mental illness.
 The idea was born out of a partnership between Glenn Close and Fountain House, where Glenn volunteered in order to learn more about mental illness, which both her sister, Jessie Close, and nephew, Calen Pick, live with.

-The National Suicide Prevention Lifeline is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-By dialing 1-800-273-8255 (TALK), the call is routed to the nearest crisis center in our national network of more than 150 crisis centers.
+The 988 Suicide & Crisis Lifeline is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
+By dialing 988, the call is routed to the nearest crisis center in our national network of more than 150 crisis centers.
 The Lifeline’s national network of local crisis centers provide crisis counseling and mental health referrals day and night.

 If you think someone you know is suicidal, please read this article on the SAVE (Suicide Awareness Voices of Education) website.
 It covers warning signs, what to do and who to reach out to if you think a suicide is possible.